sascha-dibbern/CFDivisions/README.txt

 # DESCRIPTION

 CFDivisions enables the usage of CFengine promises in libraries based in a modular and goal intention based structure.
 Programming configuration management based on divisions follows a declarative approach of a 'divide and conquere'-strategy, where dependencies are clearly defined.
+This enables the composition of CFEngine code in an implementation-architecture like topology.

+# ROADMAP
+ 1. Core: CFDivision core functionality of implementation-architecture like topology in the global bundle-sequence => DONE
+ 2. Doc-engine: The basic ability to document divisions (architecture, design and code) => DONE
+ 3. Failure resilicence: Provide execution of configuration-change in case of shutdown down of services and features for system protection.
+ 4. Bundle-dependencies: Alternative to division local bundlesequences provide division local bundle-dependencies.

 # DISTRIBUTION